 Choose an easterly or westerly heading to minimize non-stabilized magnetic compass card sensitivity.
 Occasionally check the compass heading and make minor corrections to hold an approximate course.
-The autopilot may be engaged in ROL mode to keep the wings level and VS mode to control rate-of-descent.
+The autopilot will not operate if the AHRS unit fails.
+The pilot must manually fly the airplane without AHRS input.